BenjaminWootten/Final-Project-CISC-108-honors/README.md

-Benjamin Wootten
-bwootten@udel.edu
+Growth Matrix

 Final Project for CISC 108
+To run this program you need to install the libraries NumPy and Designer

-Growth Matrix is a 3d puzzle game where the player can rotate the level by panning the mouse and can interact with different types of blocks in order to move one or more blue blocks to the green goal point.
+Growth Matrix is a 3d puzzle game about using scalable boxes to push other boxes to the goal.

-It has white, immovable blocks that serve as obstacles;
-red, scalable blocks that can be grown and shrunk by the player and used to push the blue blocks around the level; in addition to the blue and green blocks previously mentioned.
-I may add more types allowing more creative level designs, but these are my fundamentals.
+In Growth Matrix the player can rotate the level  by panning the mouse and can interact with different types of blocks in order to move one or more blue blocks to the green goal point.
+It has white, immovable blocks that serve as obstacles; red, scalable blocks that can be grown and shrunk by the player and used to push the blue blocks around the level; in addition to the blue and green blocks previously mentioned.
 The scalable red blocks are the player's main means of interacting with the level, and a very direct usage of the theme 'SCALE'.

-To run this program you need to install the libraries NumPy and Designer

 Phase 1 task list:
 - [x] The 3d level base can be panned around by the player